openface/storytime/README.md

 - A story YAML file contains these keys:
   - `content` The actual story part itself.
-  - `options` A set of options presented to the user.
+  - `choices` A set of options presented to the user.
 Each option has a key that corresponds to a different story part by name.